fleetdm/fleet/docs/Using Fleet/Supported-host-operating-systems.md

 If a table is not available for your host, Fleet will generally handle things behind the scenes for you.

 ### M1 Macs
-The osquery installer generated for MacOS by `fleetctl package` does not include native support for M1 Macs.
+Fleet's agent (fleetd) generated for MacOS by `fleetctl package` does not include native support for M1 Macs.
 Some values returned may reflect the information returned by Rosetta rather than the system.
 For example, a CPU will show up as `i486`.

 ### Linux
-The osquery installer will run on Linux distributions where `glibc` is >= 2.2 (there is ongoing work to make osquery work with `glibc` 2.12+).
+Fleet's agent (fleetd) will run on Linux distributions where `glibc` is >= 2.2 (there is ongoing work to make osquery work with `glibc` 2.12+).
 If you aren't sure what version of `glibc` your distribution is using, [DistroWatch](https://distrowatch.com/) is a great resource.

 > On Linux, Fleet Desktop only supports $DISPLAY `:0`.